alpacahq/alpaca-docs/content/api-references/oauth/_index.md

 bookFlatSection: true
 weight: 10
 title: OAuth
-summary: Open brokerage accounts, enable commission-free trading, and manage the ongoing user experience with Alpaca Broker API
+summary: Develop applications on Alpaca’s platform using OAuth2.
+Let any user with an Alpaca brokerage account connect to your app.
 ---

-# OAuth
+# OAuth Reference

 Allow Alpaca users to connect their accounts to your application using OAuth2.